mgf2222/IBI1_2024-25/feedback.md

 quicker because f (95 minutes) is less than c (90 minutes)" to "# The car commute is quicker because f (95 minutes) is larger than c (90 minutes)".

 In the fifth week, language_popularity.py didn't contain a a variable for activity that can be modified.
-So I add two variables language and percentages.
+So I add a variable language and the code will return popularity of a given language. language = "JavaScrip". print(f"The percentage of the users of {language} is {language_popularity[language]}.")